s-hironobu/pg_show_vm/README.md

 # pg_show_vm

-`pg_show_vm` displays the visibility map data for a specified relation, including its corresponding indexes and partitions.
+`pg_show_vm` and `pg_show_rel_vm` display the visibility map data for a specified relation, including its corresponding indexes and partitions.

 While the `pg_class` view provides information on `relpages` and `relallvisible`, these values are approximations and can often be inaccurate.
 In contrast, pg_show_vm consistently offers accurate visibility map data.

 ## Installation